-A claims development table is not disclosed in the financial statements as there is no data to disclose.
+A claims development table has not been disclosed in the financial statements as other than loss relating to the Covered Event, Hurricane Ida reported in September 2021, there is no other data to disclose.

 The directors of the Company believe that the estimates of total claims outstanding as at the reporting date are adequate.
 However, due to the inherent uncertainties in the reserving process, it cannot be assured that such balances will ultimately prove to be adequate.